KBurbank/Quarto-Exam-Class/README.md

 This will install the extension under the `_extensions` subdirectory in your current folder.

+For more information on installing and using Quarto extensions, see the [Quarto documentation](https://quarto.org/docs/extensions/managing.html).

 ## Using

-The easiest way to get started writing an exam is to modify the [minimal template](template.qmd) provided by the extension.
+The easiest way to get started writing an exam is to modify the [minimal template](template.qmd) provided by the extension when you use `quarto use template`.

-If you're not using the template, you should set the format in the YAML header of your document to `examclass-pdf`.
+If you're not using the template, you should set the format in the YAML header of your existing document to `examclass-pdf`.
 Additionally, you can add a format for the solutions document by adding `examclass-pdf+solutions`:

 ```
 format: